Skip to main content

 Does childcare software need to match Utah's specific reporting format?

-For centers billing CCAP, your attendance records need to satisfy DCFS documentation requirements.
-Before choosing software, confirm it can generate attendance reports in a format DCFS will accept for reimbursement, or that you can export raw data to reformat manually.
-CCAP billing format requirements can change — verify current requirements with DCFS before committing to a platform.
+For centers billing CCAP, attendance records need to satisfy DCFS documentation requirements.
+Before choosing software, confirm it can generate attendance reports in a format DCFS will accept for reimbursement.